Must-Know Tips For Working With Aphasia As An Occupational Therapist

 Pull out relevant standardized tests that you are comfortable with administering to your patient.
 Bring out compensatory strategies such as picture books, communication boards, and auditory aids.

-If you’re uncomfortable or unfamiliar with how to provide treatment for aphasia, then seek out continuing education courses that will help you start to build confidence.
+If you’re uncomfortable or unfamiliar with how to provide treatment for your patients experiencing aphasia, then seek out continuing education courses that will help you start to build confidence with these patients.

 Recruit Assistance from SLP